thijsfranck/the-dynamic-typists/README.md

 ### Code Documentation

 Good code documentation aids understanding and speeds up the development process.
-It also helps our final score 😁.
+It also helps boost our final score 😁.
 For consistency and clarity, we've chosen to use numpy-style docstrings.
 When documenting your code, please adhere to this style.
 You can find a complete set of examples in this [style guide](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html).

 #### Basic Guidelines